rglew/polarfrost/README.md

-# Frost ❄️
+# Polarfrost

-A fast k-anonymity implementation using Polars, designed for efficient privacy-preserving data analysis.
+A fast k-anonymity implementation using Polars, featuring both Mondrian and Clustering algorithms for efficient privacy-preserving data analysis.

 ## Features